Pyprohly/redditwarp/docs/source/user-guide/the-client.rst

 API and not any other website because of the domain specific post processing that happens with the response data.

-If you want to make requests to other sites you are welcome to use the `client.http.request()` method::
+If you do want to make requests to other sites, you are welcome to use the `client.http.request()` method::

    >>> from redditwarp.http.util.json_loading import load_json_from_response